C++ Extension Points Provided By Qt Quick#

 Description of the C++ extension points provided by the Qt Quick module

 All QML applications can be extended from C++ in order to use additional functionality implemented in C++ code or to provide a C++ based QML plugin.
-This topic of extending QML from C++ is covered in the Integrating QML and C++ documentation.
+This topic of extending QML from C++ is covered in the Writing QML Extensions with C++ documentation.

 Additionally, the Qt Quick module provides several extension and integration points for C++ developers, specific to this module.
 In particular, it allows C++ developers to create and register custom